IRJN/IRJN/README.md

 - 📚 Studying Computer Science and Cognitive Science at the University of Toronto

 -->
-- 📚 Studying Computer Science and Cognitive Science at the University of Toronto
 # Hi, I'm Irin Jin 👋

 🎓 **Computer Science Specialist & Cognitive Science Major @ University of Toronto**